 How much will ICCP pay?

-The amount of assistance a family receives from this program is based on the amount of hours the parents are working, in school or participating in approved activities.
-It also is based on income and the cost of child care.
-Payments are sent directly to the child care provider for the amount the family qualifies for.
+The amount of assistance a family receives from this program is based on income, the amount of hours the parents are working, in school or participating in approved activities.
+Payments are sent directly to the child care provider for the amount for which a family qualifies.

 Parents must pay the provider for all of the costs not covered by the program.
 The program can only pay up to a certain amount for the cost of child care.
 This amount is different depending on the age of the child and the location and type of provider selected.
 If a provider charges more than the ICCP limit, parents will have to pay the difference.
 Parents are responsible for any amount over the maximum and for the amount of the co-payment.
 Most parents will have to pay for a portion of their child care costs.